-If you’re visiting Italy this summer and need a way to cool off from Europe’s “Lucifer” heat wave (actual, real-life nickname), you need to get yourself to some great Italian beaches where you can escape the summer heat and enjoy the beautiful Mediterranean Sea.
+Suppose you’re visiting Italy this summer and need a way to cool off from Europe’s “Lucifer” heatwave (actual, real-life nickname).
+In that case, you need to get yourself to some great Italian beaches where you can escape the summer heat and enjoy the beautiful Mediterranean Sea.

 5 Must-See Italian Beaches This Summer

-The sun-kissed beaches of Italy are heavily crowded in the months of July and especially August when the vast majority of Italians enjoy the Ferragosto holidays.
-Some of the best beaches are quite secluded and not close to the big cities, but still they attract large crowds of beach lovers.
+The sun-kissed beaches of Italy are heavily crowded in July and especially August when the vast majority of Italians enjoy the Ferragosto holidays.
+Some of the best beaches are quite secluded and not close to the big cities.
+But still, they attract large crowds of beach lovers.

 Tropea Beach, Italy (Photo by simo0082, CC BY 2.0)

-Tropea Beach is located in the southern part of Italy, in Calabria.
-The coastline overlooking the Tyrrhenian Sea is popularly known as the ‘Coast of the Gods’ or Costa degli Dei and is among the finest Italian summer vacation destinations.
+Located in the southern part of Italy, in Calabria is Tropea Beach.
+The coastline overlooking the Tyrrhenian Sea is popularly known as the ‘Coast of the Gods’ or Costa Degli Dei.
+It is among the finest Italian summer vacation destinations.

 Although Tropea is one of the most attractive seaside towns, it has managed to stay away from over-commercialization noticeable in several other famous Italian beach towns.

-It has a scenic historic center located on cliffs overlooking the sea.
+It has a scenic, historic center located on cliffs overlooking the sea.
 The town itself is quite big and has plenty of interesting things to explore.
-The boat trips and local railway lines help tourists move around the area without having to rent a car or motorbike, making it a care-free day on the beach.
+Boat trips and local railway lines help tourists move around the area without renting a car or motorbike, making it a carefree day on the beach.

 Monterosso al Mare Beach

-The picture-perfect Cinque Terre coastal area includes the famous five villages which were inaccessible for centuries, one of which is Monterosso al Mare.
-It is the northernmost town in this UNESCO protected region where mountains descend into the sea and colorful houses hang on cliffs.
+The picture-perfect Cinque Terre coastal area includes the famous five villages inaccessible for centuries, one of which is Monterosso al Mare.
+It is the northernmost town in this UNESCO-protected region where mountains descend into the sea, and colorful houses hang on cliffs.

-The two beaches of Monterosso al Mare are separated by a tunnel beneath a hill with a convent overlooking the town.
-Fegina, the longer beach located right in front of the train station exit became accessible only after the railroad allowed travelers to reach this isolated town.
+A tunnel separates the two beaches of Monterosso al Mare beneath a hill with a convent overlooking the town.
+Fegina, the longer beach located right in front of the train station exit, became accessible only after the railroad allowed travelers to reach this isolated town.

-It is a sandy beach mixed with small pebbles, and is ideal for families with children.
-The nature that surrounds it creates a dramatic setting and the beach is a perfect place to relax after a long day of hiking between the Cinque Terre villages.
+It is a sandy beach mixed with small pebbles and is ideal for families with children.
+The nature surrounding it creates a dramatic setting, and the beach is a perfect place to relax after a long day of hiking between the Cinque Terre villages.

 Cefalu Beach, Sicily